Lourdes College (Cagayan de Oro)

-Lourdes College Cagayan de Oro City (LCCDO) is a private, Roman Catholic basic and higher education institution managed by the Congregation of the Religious of the Virgin Mary in Cagayan de Oro City, Misamis Oriental, Philippines.
+Lourdes College Cagayan de Oro City (LCCDOC), officially Lourdes College Inc., is a private, Roman Catholic basic and higher education institution managed by the Congregation of the Religious of the Virgin Mary in Cagayan de Oro City, Misamis Oriental, Philippines.
 It was founded by Archbishop James T.G.
 Hayes, S.J. in 1928.
 It is a member of the Philippine Accrediting Association of Schools, Colleges and Universities (PAASCU).
 The school has two campuses: the Integrated Basic Education Department (IBED) in Barangay Macasandig, and the Higher Education Department (HED) on Capistrano-Hayes Sts.

 History

 Early years

 In 1928, Archbishop James T.G.
 Hayes, S.J., founded the San Agustin Parochial School for both elementary boys and girls.
 Soon after its establishment, the school was divided into boys and girls divisions.
 The latter became Lourdes Academy, managed by the R.V.M. sisters, while the former, today's Xavier University, was run by the Jesuits.

 A decade after, a year following the graduation of the first high school students, it became Lourdes Junior College, at the same time offering Junior Normal and Home Economics courses.
 The next four years were a period of difficulty for the school, with the brand-new buildings razed by fire on May 2, 1939, and the onset of World War II, hampering normal school operations.